bembit/veryseriousbusiness.xyz/src/content/posts/article-1.md

 One honorable mention is.
 - Experience with Jira / Confluence.

-Very important to emphasize the need for Jira and Confluence in general, regardless of seniority level, because after writing code for years, decades *- or remember when installing operating systems were full weekend projects? -*, because
+Very important to emphasize the need for Jira and Confluence in general, regardless of seniority level, after writing code for years, decades *- or remember when even installing operating systems were full weekend projects? -*,

 <p class="middle"><span>I'm certain Jira will be our downfall.
 And all those scary, clicky-clicky drag and drop tools.</span></p>